devashish1126/ExpensesTrackerManager/README.md

 Contributions are welcome!
 If you find a bug or have suggestions for improvement, feel free to open an issue or create a pull request.

 ## License
-This project is licensed under the DM.
+This project is licensed under the MIT.